kdeldycke/click-extra/readme.md

 `click-extra` is a collection of helpers and utilities for [Click](https://click.palletsprojects.com), the Python CLI framework.

-It mainly consist of hacks, workarounds and other patches that have not reached upstream yet.
-Or are unlikely to be accepted upstream.
+It provides boilerplate code and good defaults, as weel as some workarounds and patches that have not reached upstream yet (or are unlikely to).

+## Used in

+- [Meta Package Manager](https://github.com/kdeldycke/meta-package-manager#readme) - A unifying CLI for multiple package managers.
+- [Mail Deduplicate](https://github.com/kdeldycke/mail-deduplicate#readme) - A CLI to deduplicate similar emails.

 ## Installation